korberlin/IDenty.fy/README.md

 ## Technical Details

-**identy.fy** thrives on its technological underpinnings.
+**IDenty.fy** thrives on its technological underpinnings.
 Key technologies employed include:

 - **Flask**: The backbone of the backend framework.